Captain Rolf Nilsen

 Nilsen has not stopped investing into the building since he took over and has more plans to continue to enhance the event center to make it a destination facility in the region.
 In year two, the main arena’s bathrooms were refurbished.
 Nilsen also began the renovation process of the Dort Federal Event Center’s second arena, a 30,000 square-foot space that is utilized for many events each year such as trade shows, expos, banquets, concerts and field sports.
 The second arena received a complete makeover with the addition of LED lighting and a fresh coat of paint on the bleacher seats, walls and ceiling.
 Nilsen and Torrey are in the planning stages of refinishing the floor to complete the full renovation of the second arena.

 All the above improvements have made it possible for the Flint Firebirds to draft and recruit the best players available.
-Also, the arena now can bring several family entertainment shows and exhibitions to the Dort Federal Event Center.
-Just like the City of Flint, the Dort Federal Event Center is rebuilding itself and people from outside Flint and Genesee County are taking notice.
+Also, the arena now can bring several family entertainment shows and exhibitions to the Dort Financial Center.
+Just like the City of Flint, the Dort Financial Center is rebuilding itself and people from outside Flint and Genesee County are taking notice.

 As the facility improves, the Flint Firebirds have improved as well.
 Mr. Nilsen was very happy to see his team compete in the 2017 OHL Playoffs and is looking forward to watching the team continue to improve throughout the 2017-18 Season.

 “Although we lost some very good players, our scouting staff has had two very good Priority Selection Drafts,” said Nilsen.
 “We now are building our team through the draft and I am very confident in our Head Coach Ryan Oulahen and his staff that they will continue the great job they have done to develop our players.”